Hardware as a Service (HaaS) - the #1 secret to a great experience - Corsica Technologies

 Of course, hardware as a service isn’t right for every company.
 It all depends on several factors:

-• How well you can handle unexpected replacement costs when devices reach end-of-life.
+• How well can you handle unexpected replacement costs when devices reach end-of-life?

-If you have limited staff availability to maintain devices, and if you have a limited appetite for unexpected capital expenditures, then HaaS is a great way to supply your organization with computers, servers, and network hardware.
+If you have limited staff availability to maintain devices and if you have a limited appetite for unexpected capital expenditures, then HaaS is a great way to supply your organization with computers, servers, and network hardware.

 But how much does HaaS typically cost?
 How is it priced, and how do you find the best price for your organization?